 The child resulting from a gestational carrier cycle is clearly meant to be that of the intended parents.
 However, laws regarding the legal status of the child vary distinctly from county to county.
 Some counties require that the intended parents formally adopt the child from the non-biologic birth mother.
 Because of these delicate intricacies, legal representation for both the intended parents and the carrier is required before a cycle can begin.
 This is intended for the protection of both the intended parents and the carrier.

-If you think that you would benefit from a gestational carrier or would like to be a compensated gestational carrier for a deserving couple, please notify Nurse West, our gestational carrier coordinator, at 513-924-5550 or contact us today.
+If you think that you would benefit from a gestational carrier or would like to be a compensated gestational carrier for a deserving couple, please notify Sarah Price, our gestational carrier coordinator, at 513-924-5550 or contact us today.
 The IRH staff looks forward to working together with you.